vincentbernat/network-lab/lab-routes-ipv6/README.md

 saves about 100ns.
 Compiling-out subtree support only saves less than 5%.
 This roughly matches the flamegraph (75% time spent in `ip6_pol_route_output` for a total of 300ns minus 5%).

+As for the evolution of the performance:

+ - In 4.2, huge progression, notably with 4b32b5ad31a6 but also 45e4fd26683c (despite the benchmark not creating cache entries).
+On SMP systems, it is likely that d52d3997f843 would have helped too.
+All this work is from Martin KaFai Lau (Facebook).

+ - In 3.9, a small regression, partly due to 887c95cc1da5 (quite surprising, maybe cache-related but just adding back the field in `struct rt6_info` doesn't help).
+I wasn't able to pinpoint a second commit, but I suppose the whole neighbor removal is to "blame".
+This could be investigated a bit more since there are not many commits.

+ - In 3.1, an important regression due to 21efcfa0ff27.
+The change doesn't look like it would introduce such a regression.